What Is Hybrid Cloud Security?

 Read more about the top 4 threats to your cloud security journey:Download Now

-There are three essential components to create a unified infrastructure that will work in harmony: networking, encryption, and authentication.
+There are three essential components to create a unified infrastructure that will work in harmony: physical, technical, and administrative controls.

 The connection between multiple cloud infrastructures makes them a hybrid cloud setup.
 Direct network connections between on-premises and clouds or VPN tunnels are the most common solutions and are mostly used together where the direct connection is the primary method and the VPN is a standby.